realworldocaml/book/en/12b-stream-parsing-xml.md

 ]
 ```

-XMLM parses input XML documents into an ordered sequence of these `signal`s.
+XMLM parses input XML documents into an ordered sequence of these `signal` values.
 The first `signal` that's received when parsing an XML document is always a `Dtd`.
 The Document Type Description (DTD) optionally defines which tags are
 allowed within the XML document.
 Some XML parsers can validate a document
 against a DTD, but XMLM is a _non-validating_ parser that reads the DTD if
-present, but disregards its contents.
+present but disregards its contents.

 The `El_start` and `El_end` signals indicate the opening and closing of tags,
 and `Data` passes the data contained between tags.

-Let's take a shot at handling signals by writing the identity function that
-parses some XML and outputs it unmodified.
-There is no buffering required
-since this uses the XMLM streaming API directly:

 ```
 let i = Xmlm.make_input (`Channel (open_in "ddg.xml")) ;;
 let o = Xmlm.make_output (`Channel stdout) ;;
 ```

-Let's start at the bottom, where we open up input and output channels to pass
-to `Xmlm` parser.
+We'll begin by defining the input source and output target for the XML data.
 The `make_input` and `make_output` functions use a
-polymorphic variant to define the mechanism that the library should use to read
+polymorphic variant to define how the library should use to read and write
-and write the XML.  `Channel` is used above, but there are several others
+the XML.  `Channel` is used above, but there are several others
 defined in the library:

 ```ocaml